-The October meeting aims to analyze these challenges and search for ways to renew the spirit of responsibility and strengthen democracy.
-It will also look at how these internal uncertainties of the democratic “West” and the rise of China, India and other actors are reshaping the world and how these converging trends will affect our common global future in the next 30 years.
+The October meeting aimed to analyze these challenges and search for ways to renew the spirit of responsibility and strengthen democracy.
+It also looked at how these internal uncertainties of the democratic “West” and the rise of China, India and other actors are reshaping the world and how these converging trends will affect our common global future in the next 30 years.

 A selection of photographs from previous years